katia-energizer/tutorial_regular_expressions_search/tutorial.md

    </div>

-We will use a short list of words and numbers as mock data.
+In this tutorial, we will use a short list of words and numbers as mock data.
 You can also use the text of your choice.
-In this case, you will need to configure a search pattern that will be relevant for your text, but you still can refer to the functions and options described in this tutorial.
+In this case, you will need to configure a search pattern that will be relevant for your text, but you still can refer to the described functions and options.

 ### Define the the pattern to search with.